elk-audio/elk-docs/documents/sensei_configuration_format.md

     * The order of the pins is very important and will affect the behavior.
 Make sure that the order follows the intention of use.

-Optionally, it can also contain the following subfields depending on the `hardware_type`:
+It can also contain the following subfields depending on the `hardware_type`:

-  * `polarity` : Optional field to describe the polarity of the sensor/controller.
+  * `polarity` : Optional field to describe the polarity of signal on the pins.
+     This is used to determine what constitures as an ON and OFF value of each pin.
      By default all controllers are active high.
 It can take values `active_high` or `active_low`.
 This is not applicable to `analog_input_pin` hardware type.
   * `delta_ticks` : This field allows you to donwsample the sensor/controller.
     This is specified in terms of system tick rate.
 By default, this is set to 1 for all sensors.
 For example, when delta_ticks is 4 for an input sensor, the